19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 ### Reimbursement from, or payment by, Government for adoption leave

-12AD\.—(1) Subject to subsection (2), where a female employee has received payment from her employer at her gross rate of pay under section 12AA(4), the employer shall be entitled to claim reimbursement from the Government, in accordance with regulations made under section 20, for —
+12AD\.—(1) Subject to subsection (2) and any regulations made under section 20, where a female employee who takes adoption leave in respect of a child has received payment from her employer at her gross rate of pay under section 12AA(4), the employer is entitled to claim reimbursement from the Government —

-(a) the amount of such payment; and
+(a) if the making of the employee’s application to adopt that child, or the issue of a dependant’s pass in respect of that child, is the employee’s first or second specified event, for —

+(i) the amount paid to the employee under section 12AA(4) for the period after the first 4 weeks of adoption leave taken by the employee; and

-(b) any contribution which the employer has made under the Central Provident Fund Act (Cap.
-36) in respect of such payment which is not recoverable from the employee’s wages.
+(ii) any contribution which the employer has made under the Central Provident Fund Act (Cap.
+36) in respect of the amount mentioned in sub-paragraph (i) which is not recoverable from the employee’s wages; and

+(b) if the making of the employee’s application to adopt that child, or the issue of a dependant’s pass in respect of that child, is the employee’s third or subsequent specified event, for —

+(i) the amount paid to the employee under section 12AA(4) for the whole period of adoption leave taken by the employee; and

+(ii) any contribution which the employer has made under the Central Provident Fund Act in respect of the amount mentioned in sub-paragraph (i) which is not recoverable from the employee’s wages.

+[Act 33 of 2016 wef 01/07/2017]

-(2) The amount of reimbursement that an employer shall be entitled to claim from the Government in respect of a female employee under subsection (1) shall not exceed $10,000.
+(2) The reimbursement that an employer is entitled to claim from the Government under subsection (1) in respect of a female employee is an amount that —

+(a) where subsection (1)(a) applies —

+(i) does not exceed $10,000 for every 4 weeks or 24 days (as the case may be) after the first 4 weeks of adoption leave taken by the female employee; and

+(ii) does not exceed a total of $20,000; or

+(b) where subsection (1)(b) applies —

+(i) does not exceed $10,000 for every 4 weeks or 24 days (as the case may be) of adoption leave taken by the female employee; and

+(ii) does not exceed a total of $30,000.

+[Act 33 of 2016 wef 01/07/2017]

 (3) Where —